Honors & Awards

 Best Poster presentation award, NIMS University (2010)

-Bachelors of Pharmacy, IK Gujral Punjab Technical University, Punjab, India, Pharmacy (2009)
+Bachelors of Pharmacy, IK Gujral Punjab Technical University, Punjab, India (2009)

 Joseph Wu, Postdoctoral Faculty Sponsor